coreui/coreui-vue/packages/docs/components/placeholder.md

 ---
 title: Vue Placeholder Component
 description: Use loading vue placeholders for your components or pages to indicate something may still be loading.
+other_frameworks: placeholder
 ---

 ## About